alexbthomas/SpaceBattle/README.md

 # SpaceBattle
-My goal with this project is to practice OOP Concepts using Python.
-I also want to see how I can use turtle and OOP concepts together to create better and more efficient code for my games.
+My goal with this project was to practice OOP Concepts using Python.
+I also wanted to see how I could use turtle and OOP concepts together to create better and more efficient code for my games.